MahChenHan/Assignment2/README.md

 # Assignment2
 # PlanetCommerce

 Our website name is 'PlanetCommerce'.
 Our website will be equipped with categories and subcategories for ease of navigation, as well as promoting the top sellers recently.
 A contact page will also be implemented, as well as minigames that not only compliment the website, but also rewards the users, be it discounts or special offers.

 ## Design Process

-Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+* **Customers**

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+    * Customers will be able to view a large variety of products, ranging from appliances to clothing.
-- As a user type, I want to perform an action, so that I can achieve a goal.
+    * Customers would be able to earn rewards with certain purchases made.

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory)